suzukiplan/vgsx/README.md

 In the [Emulator for Debug (SDL2)](#vgs-x-emulator-for-debug), the value written here becomes the process exit code.

+### 0xE8XXXX[i/o] - User-Defined I/O

+Addresses from 0xE80000 to 0xE8FFFC can be used as user-defined I/O.

+For detailed usage instructions, refer to the [User-Defined I/O](#6-user-defined-io) section in the [Runtime Implementation Guide](#runtime-implementation-guide).

 # VGS Standard Library

 The **Video Game System Standard Library** is a specification for a C language library designed (standardized) to maintain source code compatibility for user programs across VGS-X and future VGS series as much as possible.
 This standard specification has been designed with the policy of comprehensively providing all the functions necessary for developing the “Typical 2D Games”.